How eLearning analytics are improving content and delivery

 - Collect data of the previous course.
-Data that is harvested from previous or even current courses is extremely valuable in terms of improving the user experience on the next course.
+Data harvested from previous or even current courses are extremely valuable in terms of improving the user experience on the next course.

 - Review this information which will key you into how your learners prefer to engage with the material.
 It lets you know which methods work best, and which approaches truly resonate with learners.

 - If there is something that your audience absolutely can’t stand, analytics help you sidestep that minefield.

 This feedback, when taken as a whole, creates a road map to more efficient and effective courses.
 As you create advanced or secondary options, you’ll benefit from the insights generated from earlier sessions.
 Incorporating these insights has a cumulative effect over time, allowing for continual improvement and refinement.

 3. ELearning analytics: Harness the power of personalized experiences